kristerbone/HighchartsElasticBeanstalk/README.md

 	1. AWSAccessKeyId
 	2. AWSSecretKey
 	3. AWS Region (Just leave as default)
-	4. AWS Elastic Beanstalk Application (The name of your application)
+	4. AWS Elastic Beanstalk Application (The name of your application - HighchartsCoName)
 	5. AWS Elastic Beanstalk Environment (The environment name, you can have multiple, STAGING, PROD etc) This then stores your credentials locally, creates the Beanstalk app, Environment EC2 instance, Loadbalancer, Beanstalk Security Group and a nice http://<AWS Elastic Beanstalk Environment>.elasticbeanstalk.com address to access your application.
 	Our failed a couple of time to create the environment but create everything else, we just created the env with the same name from within the console.
 5. Now run git aws.push from the root of your local repository, this will copy the files to the environment.
-6. Make a cup of tea, come back, done.
+6. Update your Highcharts export server url to http://<AWS Elastic Beanstalk Environment>.elasticbeanstalk.com
+6. Test (Should be done).

+Note: the only change made to the index.php export file as supplied by Highcharts was to parameterise the temp directory to use the system function $tempDir = sys_get_temp_dir();